Fire Prevention Planning for Home Safety

 - Teach children about firefighters and firefighting equipment.

 - If you have a smoke alarm that is in good working condition, it will help you.
-The top fire alarm models are First Alert BRK9120b Hardwired Smoke Detector with Battery Backup, 6-Pack priced at $46.71 and Nest S3003LWES Protect Wired Smoke and Carbon Monoxide Alarm White 2nd Generation Bundle with Deco Gear 2 Pack Wi-Fi Smart Plug priced at $119.00.
+The top fire alarm models are First Alert BRK9120b Hardwired Smoke Detector with Battery Backup, 6-Pack priced at $46.71 and Nest S3003LWES Protect Wired Smoke and Carbon Monoxide Alarm White 2nd Generation Bundle with Deco Gear 2 Pack Wi-Fi Smart Plug priced at $119.00 or the 3-pack at $317.00.

 - The First Alert smoke detector with a photoelectric sensor and battery backup comes with an 85-decibel alarm.
 And, the Nest Smoke Detector also doubles as a carbon monoxide detector.
 Use ionization and photoelectric smoke alarms as needed.